Going to AWS re:Invent 2024?

 kubernetes hpa

-Kubernetes makes it easy to deploy multiple replicas of your app’s components, then adjust their scaling in response to utilization changes.
+Kubernetes makes it easy to deploy multiple replicas of your app’s components, and then adjust their scaling in response to utilization changes.
 This allows you to achieve high availability for your workloads and maintain consistent performance.

 What we will cover: